View Laura Salvano's Obituary on ChicagoTribune.com and share memories

 |

 It is with great sadness that our family shares the passing of our gentle, giving, wife, mother, and grandmother.
 Laura Ann Salvano, 79, of Surprise, Arizona, passed away on Saturday, October 26, 2019.
 Her husband Lawrence (Larry) and children Michael, Pamela, and Karen were at her side.
 Laura was born in Evanston, Illinois on August 16, 1940, to Marshall and Annabel (Schryver) Long.
-Laura was raised in Wilmette, Illinois and attended Wilmette Public Schools and New Trier High School in Winnetka.
+Laura was raised in Wilmette, Illinois and attended Wilmette Public Schools, New Trier High School in Winnetka, and Iowa State University.
+Laura enjoyed playing volleyball, bowling, tennis, and softball, and loved her bridge group.
+Laura traveled extensively throughout the U.S. and Europe with her husband Larry.
+Laura particularly loved wintering at her home in Arizona, vacationing in Alaska, and country music.

-Laura was married to Larry for more than 60 wonderful years.
-Together they shared a wide circle of friends and co-founded GONSAG (Grand Old North Shore Athletic Group).
-Laura enjoyed volleyball, bowling, tennis, softball, and traveling with her husband.
-She was an exceptional craftswoman and made exquisite needlepoint pictures, pillows and Christmas stockings for each member of her family.
-Laura loved wintering at her vacation home in Arizona, weekend trips to Minocqua, country music, and lunch at Portillo's.
-Most of all, Laura loved her family and friends.
-She regularly attended her grandchildren's sporting events, ballet recitals, school science fairs, and other special events.
-She was a friend to all with a ready smile and a relaxing, informal style that made all she met feel at ease.

-Published in a Chicago Tribune Media Group Publication from Nov.
-17 to Nov.
-21, 2019
+Published in a Chicago Tribune Media Group Publication on Nov.
+24, 2019